vinyll/sfAssetsManagerPlugin/README.markdown

 ## Purpose

-Using this plugin you will be able to maintain your javascripts and stylesheets configuration and dependencies easily without changing each of your templates.
+Using this plugin you will be able to maintain your javascripts and stylesheets configuration and dependencies easily without searching for references in all of your templates.

 You will be able to use relative or absolute path, to include js and css files from plugins and to control the location of your assets files.